MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-details-page.md

 * Provides actions that you can perform on the dataset, such as share, refresh, create new, Analyze in Excel, and more.
 * Lists the reports and scorecards that are built on top of the dataset.

 The page header displays the dataset name, endorsement (if any), and dataset owner.
-To send an email to the dataset owner or the dataset certifier (if any), click the header and then click the name of the owner.
+To send an email to the dataset owner or the dataset certifier (if any), select the header and then select the name of the owner.

 ## Supported actions